Interested in visiting some Amsterdam hidden gems?

 De Hallen (Foodhallen, Maker’s Market and more)

-My number one recommendation and the must-visit place outside Amsterdam city centre is De Hallen.
+My number one recommendation and my favourite hidden gem in Amsterdam is De Hallen.
 It’s a relatively new street food market plus art space plus shopping arcade located in a beautiful historical building.
 Looking at it now, it’s hard to believe, that some time ago it was in ruins and occupied by squatters.
-Right now it’s a thriving spot where you can buy some design objects, artisan art, clothes, food and even souvenirs.
+Right now, it’s a thriving spot where you can buy some designer things, artisan art, clothes, food and even souvenirs.

 If you’re hungry, head to Food Hallen – a massive food market inside De Hallen.
 You can find anything there, from fusion hot dogs to Vietnamese food and Mexican tacos.
-The place is seriously crowded on the weekends, but that’s because locals know what’s the best place to eat in Amsterdam with friends.
+The place is seriously crowded on the weekends, but that’s because locals know that it’s the best place to eat in Amsterdam with friends.
 It’s huge, has a variety of street food from all around the world and is relatively affordable.

 Read my post about the most Instagrammable spots in Amsterdam here >>>